Hobo (typeface)

 Hobo is a sans-serif typeface.
 It is known for having no straight lines or descenders.
 It was created by Morris Fuller Benton and issued by American Type Founders in 1910.
 A light version, Light Hobo, was released in 1915.
 Matrices were offered for mechanical composition by Intertype.
 The lower case letters provided the basis for Robert Wiebking's Advertisers Gothic of 1917.

 This font may have originally been intended as an Art-Nouveau font due to its resemblance to other fonts of the time.

 There are several theories regarding the font's name, and in fact it is widely recognized as one of the more interesting mysteries in typographic history.
 One theory states that its name came from a story stating that it was sketched in the early 1900s, sent to the foundry nameless, and progressed so little for so long, that it was called "that old hobo".
 Hobo, originally called Adface, was finally patented in 1915 along with Light Hobo.
 The prevailing bow-legged shape of the letterforms inspired another long-held theory that it was so named because they resembled those of a bow-legged hobo.

-The most complete and most plausible theory, by Peter Zelchenko, demonstrates how Benton, who lived and worked near a large Russian community, must have seen a particular cigar poster spelling what appears to read like "HOBO!" ("ново", Russian for "new", pronounced as novo).
-The poster's hand-lettering of the word bears striking and unique resemblances to the font; the shape of the O at the extreme right of the poster was probably traced by Benton to match his own Capital O precisely, and those shapes helped define the design of the font.
+The most complete theory, proposed in 2014, was also found to be implausible.
+The proposal demonstrated how Benton (who lived and worked near a large Russian community) may have seen a particular cigar poster spelling what appears to read like "HOBO!" ("ново", Russian for "new", pronounced as novo).
+Aside from the coincidence of the word at the top, the poster's hand-lettering of an "O" bears a total resemblance to that of the font.
+However, in 2026, Stephen Coles discovered that the poster's damaged corner had apparently been retouched and the "O" inserted later.

-Digital versions of this face are often found in Mac OS and Microsoft Windows systems.
+In 2024, the author of the Russian poster theory found that the Colgate cosmetics company had already been using hand-lettered and/or movable type forms virtually identical to the Hobo design as early as 1906.
+This was four years before the ATF font was published.
+It was employed widely in Colgate's product packaging as well as magazine advertisements, and the company continued to use this design throughout the war years and well into the 1920s.
+Therefore, the greatest likelihood is that Benton either imitated the Colgate font without permission or had been commissioned by Colgate to redraw and cut the font.
+The choice of name remains a mystery.